theoden8/graphs/README.md

 ### Using

 To use it, simply link the compiled graph static library within your project.
 The library is tested with **googletest**s and should work somehow.

-## Note

-This library is a part of [xNERD Space Program](https://github.com/theoden8/xNERD/projects/1).